Hluhluwe Again

 Plus impressive thunderstorms, pelting rain, dry stream beds that ended up running merrily.
 The Hluhluwe river changed from dry sandy bed to quite a brown torrent between Friday night and Sunday morning.

-A coucal bubbling in the rain, then listening intently till his mate or rival called then immediately hunching and bobbing into his call (The girls said “Look Dad: he’s laughing!”.
+A coucal bubbling in the rain, then listening intently till his mate or rival called then immediately hunching and bobbing into his call.
+Jess said “Look Dad: He’s laughing!”

 Yep, three teen girls.
 Who were most impressed by the buffet breakfast and most unimpressed by the massive thunderclap that banged right overhead in the wee dark hours of Saturday.
-“Dad, I thought the thatch was going to catch fire!” says Jess.
-And by the lack of wifi.
+“Dad, I thought the thatch of our rondawel was going to catch fire!” says Jess.
+Also mostly unimpressed by the lack of wifi.

 20151122_093711